valeratrades/discretionary_engine/README.md

 - [ ] start protocols after synching positions with exchange
     - [x] move apis out
-    - [ ] Coins struct with klines
-        - for klines use arrow vectors, and wrap them in polars only when calculating protocols.
-    - [ ] klines sync loop for binance_futures
+    - [ ] connect new websocket for every protocol for now, and write klines to shared mutex regularly

 - [ ] lock file